 The Access to Information Act (ATI) gives Canadian citizens and people present in Canada a limited right of access to information in federal government records.
 The Privacy Act gives these same individuals a limited right of access to personal information about themselves held in government records and sets out rules and fair practices for the management of personal information by federal institutions.
 All information collected and generated in the context of the Networks of Centres of Excellence (NCE) programs that comes under the control of the NCE Secretariat and the granting agencies is subject to these laws.

-A requester seeking access to NCE Secretariat records under the Access to Information Act (ATIA) must write to the ATIP Co-ordinator at Natural Sciences and Engineering Research Council (NSERC) providing a precise description of the records sought and enclosing an application fee ($5.00 at the time of this writing).
+A requester seeking access to NCE Secretariat records under the Access to Information Act (ATIA) must write to the ATIP Co-ordinator at Natural Sciences and Engineering Research Council (NSERC) providing a precise description of the records sought and enclosing the appropriate application fee.
 Submitting a request does not guarantee that a requester will gain complete access to the requested records.
 The Act sets out specific exceptions and exemptions that apply in responding to such requests.
 For example, personal information about identifiable individuals or proprietary technical information submitted in confidence by researchers or companies would not be disclosed.
 Moreover, if a request requires a lengthy search or involves a large number of records, a requester could be asked to pay additional fees to help cover the processing costs.

-More information about the Act can be obtained from the NSERC Access to Information and Privacy Co-ordinator (see below), the ATIP web page (http://www.tbs-sct.gc.ca/atip-aiprp/index-eng.asp) or from Info Source, a published register of federal information holdings available in most large libraries or at www.infosource.gc.ca.
+More information about the Act can be obtained from the NSERC Access to Information and Privacy Co-ordinator (see below), the ATIP website ( www.tbs-sct.gc.ca/atip-aiprp/index-eng.asp) or from Info Source, a published register of federal information holdings available in most large libraries or at

 The Privacy Act gives people in Canada certain rights with respect to personal information about them held by federal institutions.
 For example, institutions must inform people from (or about) whom they collect personal information, how it will be used, and to whom it will be disclosed.
 Personal information may be used only for the purposes for which it was originally collected or for uses consistent with that purpose.
 The Act also contains a procedure for requesting correction of inaccuracies in personal information.